Escherbach/Seq-Roadmap/README_backup.md

 ## Target
-### Pandemic-proof seqeuncers should be evaluated on sensitivity, cost and time to answer for key respiratory sample types
+### Pandemic-proof seqeuncers should be evaluated on sensitivity, cost and time to answer
 In this section, we evaluate the current landscape of sequencing platforms against the technical requirements we have previously established:

 1. Platforms should process single samples.